wagslane/blog/content/posts/leave-scrum-to-rugby.md

 Within Scrum, estimates have a primary purpose - to figure out how much work the team can accomplish in a given sprint.
 If I were to grant that Sprints were a good idea (which I don't) then the description of estimates in the official Scrum guide wouldn't be a problem.

 The problem is that estimates in practice are a bastardization of reality.
 The Scrum guide is vague on the topic so managers take matters into their own hands.
-With this in mind, I'm again going to criticize some common practices that I have seen in regards to estimates.
+With this in mind, I'm again going to criticize some common practices that I have seen regarding estimates.

 ### Fibonacci and T-Shirt Sizes

 Many super-hip organizations enjoy using the most confusing scales for estimates.
 They claim that this somehow makes estimating a faster and less stressful process.
 I remain woefully unconvinced.

-Here's a recap of first day at a new company during our estimation meeting after hearing they used the dreaded "story points" system:
+Here's a recap of the first day at a new company during our estimation meeting after hearing they used the dreaded "story points" system:

 > Me: "What's the time scale we use for points?"
 > Scrum master: "Fibonacci, where 8 points is the max because we defined it as the amount of work a developer can handle during a two-week sprint".